c-sanders/AutoconfMacro-BisonSkeleton/README_GNU_Autotools.md

 ## 1) Introduction.

 GNU Autoconf macros can be classified as being either non configurable or configurable.
 But what does this mean exactly?
+To help try and explain the difference between the two categories, the next two sections will discuss each of them in turn.

+### 1.1) Non configurable macros.

-To help try and explain the concept, consider the definition of the following GNU Autoconf macro.
+Consider the definition of the following non configurable GNU Autoconf macro.

 ```
 01 AC_DEFUN(